2 Weeks in Greece: A Greece Itinerary for Island Lovers

 Getting around Greece by Air

 Depending on how early you book your flight, what island you are going to, and if you are checking luggage or not, flying may actually end up being cheaper than taking a ferry.
 Not to mention, it’s a much faster way to travel.
 For example, a flight from Santorini to Athens is 45 minutes but the ferry ride is 9 hours.
 That being said, flight schedules can be limited which may not work with your travel schedule.
-To give you an example of pricing, I paid $140CAD to fly from Santorini to Athens with 1 checked bag (I booked 2 weeks in advance, it’s definitely cheaper if you book earlier).
+Again, its best to book in advance to save on your airfare.

 Transportation on the Greek Islands